-CRe is supervised by the BMA.
+The Company is supervised by the BMA.
 The contact details are as follows:

-The Bermuda Monetary Authority BMA House 43 Victoria Street Hamilton, Bermuda Lead Supervisor: Sarah Matchett Email: smatchett@bma.bm Phone: +1-441-278-0381
+The Bermuda Monetary Authority BMA House 43 Victoria Street Hamilton, Bermuda

+Lead Supervisor: Greg Bell Email: gbell@bma.bm Phone: +1-441-278-0227

+The Company is not subject to group supervision.
 Each of Canopius' regulated entities are supervised by the local regulator in the jurisdictions in which they are registered.